What to do with Leftover Pesto will give you a few ideas on how to use this delicious spread. The possibilites are endless from appetizers to dinner.

 I love adding pesto to my vegetables.
 It’s a quick way to turn a side dish into something you’ll love.

 My favorite combination is mushrooms and pesto, but you can add them to cauliflower, carrots, green beans, or corn on the cob.

-We’ve reached the end of How to Use Leftover Pesto.
+We’ve reached the end of What to do with Leftover Pesto.
 I hope you found a couple new ideas that you can use.

 Thank you so much for stopping by.
 Make sure you follow me on Pinterest here.

 To find out more about basil, I wrote a post on Interesting Facts About Basil.